woheller69/weather/README.md

 If permission for GPS is given the widget will automatically update position on a regular base.

-As One Call API only allows 1000 calls per day an own OpenWeatherMap API key is mandatory.
+As One Call API only allows 1000 free calls per day an own OpenWeatherMap API key is mandatory.

-For subscriptions later than Aug 15, 2022 you need a free subscription and OneCallAPI 3.0 with a limit of 1000 (free) calls per day.
+You need a free subscription and **OneCallAPI 3.0** with a limit of 1000 (free) calls per day.
+OneCallAPI 2.5 has been discontinued by openWeatherMap

 Please register for free account at: https://home.openweathermap.org/users/sign_up

-Use [omWeather](https://github.com/woheller69/omweather) instead if you do not yet have an API key.
+Use [Cirrus](https://github.com/woheller69/omweather) instead if you do not yet have an API key.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" height="75">](https://f-droid.org/de/packages/org.woheller69.weather/)